What is PSHE?

 How is PSHE delivered?

-The main topics covered in PSHE come under three main headings:
+The core themes covered in PSHE come under three main headings:

-Students complete a holistic PSHE curriculum weekly during AM registration with their tutor group.
+Students complete a holistic PSHE curriculum weekly during morning registration periods with their tutor group.
 This enables their tutor to assess students’ knowledge and understanding in PSHE and make an informed judgement about their progress together with numeracy and literacy development.
-It also enables tutors to ascertain any areas of improvement required for tutees, which can then be developed further through intervention and support by Student Services.
+It also enables tutors to ascertain any areas of improvement required for tutees, which can then be developed further through intervention and support by the Learning Recovery Centre.

-Together with this, three PSHE Conference Mornings are included in the Academy calendar where students have a collapsed timetable for a morning (periods 1-4) and develop their knowledge and understanding within a particular PSHE focus.
-Conference mornings allow students to look at areas of the PSHE curriculum in greater detail and this is personalised to year groups to support those topics that students need to consider at different stages of their lives.
+Together with this, three Ignite Days are included in the Academy calendar where students have a collapsed timetable for the day.
+In this programme the students develop their knowledge and understanding within a particular PSHE focus.
+Ignite Days allow students to look at areas of the PSHE curriculum in greater detail and this is personalised to year groups to support those topics that students need to consider at different stages of their lives.

-Students also have opportunities to develop within PSHE through weekly assemblies, specific intervention provided by Student Services and whole school initiatives such as Anti Bullying week, Healthy Schools, Eco week, Work Experience and the Careers Fair.
+Students also have opportunities to develop within PSHE through weekly assemblies, specific intervention provided by the Learning Recovery Centre and whole school initiatives such as Anti Bullying Week, International Day of Peace, Environment Day, Black History Month, Fair Trade, Work Experience and the Careers Fair.

 The progress made by students is in line with the expected learning outcomes that can be found in the following websites: